mattmakai/fullstackpython.com/content/pages/03-data/01-databases.markdown

 * [Online migrations at scale](https://stripe.com/blog/online-migrations)
   is a great read on breaking down the complexity of a database schema migration for an operational database.
-The approach the author's team used was a 4-step dual writing pattern to carefully evolved the way data for subscriptions were stored so they could move to a new, more efficient storage model.
+The approach the author's team used was a 4-step dual writing pattern that carefully evolved the way data for subscriptions were stored so they could move to a new, more efficient storage model.